Monday, September 30, 2024

 But first they have to get the TV's parental control password from Hazel and Jodie's bed-ridden mother, who's sleeping off a nasty flu.
 To get on her good side, they set off on a quest to get the perfect blueberry pie.

-And to prepare the perfect blueberry pie, you need speckled eggs.
+That leads them to a quest for the recipe to the perfect blueberry pie, and once they get it, lo and behold: to prepare the perfect blueberry pie, you need speckled eggs.
 But a ne'er do well gets the last carton at the store, and refuses to share.
-That's how the Three Immortal Lizards get involved in a war for the eggs against the Hollyhock clan, a family criminal enterprise led by the effectively intense Anna-Freya (Lio Tipton), who might be a witch, and the boorish, gun-toting John Redrye (Charles Halford).
+That's how the Three Immortal Lizards get involved in a war for the eggs against the Hollyhock clan, a petty family criminal enterprise led by the effectively intense Anna-Freya (Lio Tipton), who might be a witch, and the boorish, gun-toting John Redrye (Charles Halford).
 On their side: The youngest of the Hollyhocks, Petal (Lorelei Olivia Mote), who's an apprentice witch herself.

-There's shades of The Goonies in the confrontation between the Lizards and the Hollyhocks, but this is a much more loose, goofier film.
-I guess it comes from a lineage of kids' adventure stories where the protagonists would have to outsmart some smugglers or something, anyways.
-There are some segments which focus on the adult villains, the point of view remains steadfastly the kids'.
+There's shades of The Goonies in the confrontation between the Lizards and the Hollyhocks, but this is a much looser, goofier film.
+I guess it comes from a lineage of kids' adventure stories where the protagonists would have to outsmart some smugglers or something - I don't think I watched any of them, but I did read some Hardy boys and that sort of stuff at school; There was one called The Interstellar Pig, which might have been similar, but it was about aliens.
+Anyhow!
+While there are some segments which focus on the adult villains, the point of view remains steadfastly the kids'.
 The film is (by design) slight to a fault, and some of its escapades are more compelling than others.
 Intellectually, I recognize this film really shouldn't be two hours long... but then again, it's consistently hilarious and unpredictable, and I never felt it drag.

 On the adult side of things writer/director Weston Razooli puts in an appearance as one of the Hollyhocks, as do real-life sisters Andrea and Rachel Browne.
 None of them are great, but they're all endearingly enthusiastic and are obviously having fun.
-Tipton and Halford both have the presence to provide the backbone for the movie, and both strike the perfect balance between mysterious, menacing, and incredulous that they might have gotten away with it if it wasn't for these meddling kids.
+Tipton and Halford both have the presence to provide a backbone for the movie, and both strike the perfect balance between mystery, menace, and incredulity at the fact that they might have gotten away with it if it wasn't for these meddling kids.

 No comments: